Improving Data Efficiency via Curating LLM-Driven Rating Systems: Abaltion Study

 \subsection{Revisiting Data Scaling Laws}

 We conduct experiments under subsets with different data volumes to investigate the data scaling efforts.
 Compared to several representative baselines, Figure~\ref{fig:data_scaling_efforts_all} illustrates that our method can consistently obtain the best data selection performance across different data budgets.
 From this perspective, while data quality matters, redundant samples are uninformative and unnecessary or even detrimental to model performance due to overfitting.
-Furthermore, we also compare the average performance with and without score curation.
-One interesting phenomenon is that while the non-curated method achieves good performance more quickly, the curated method ultimately performs better.
-This reason is due to some high-rated samples, especially those rated 5, being marked down during score curation, reducing the number of top-rated samples, as shown in Appendix (Figure~\ref{fig:label_distributions_cured_compare}).

-\subsection{Exploring The Impact of Score Curation}
+\subsection{Exploring the Impact of Score Curation}

 \paragraph{Score curation is beneficial for score-aware baselines} Table~\ref{tab:openllm_cured_results_labeling_gpt} further presents the experimental results of the other score-aware baselines (AlpaGasus and Deita) using the curated scores.
 As shown in Table~\ref{tab:openllm_cured_results_labeling_gpt}, even though the fundamental variations in algorithms, it is evident that the score curation mechanisms still lead to performance improvements for all score-aware baselines.
 The full results using different rating models are presented in the Appendix (Table~\ref{tab:openllm_cured_results_labeling_combined}).